 There are critical differences between wet reckless and dry reckless charges.
 Our lawyers explain what makes them different and how they generally apply.
 Whether or not you get wet or dry reckless charges depends heavily on the unique circumstances of your case.

 Any good DUI strategy is to avoid penalties and criminal charges altogether.
 Wet and dry reckless convictions usually result from plea bargains.
 An attorney may recommend you do this if your case requires it.

 While accepting a plea bargain shouldn’t always be the default choice, sometimes it’s the best one.
 Getting your DUI case plead down to lesser penalties is much better than the alternative of severe consequences.

-A wet reckless is a type of reckless driving charge, but it isn’t one you can be charged with at the time of your arrest.
-Under California Vehicle Code 23103.5, a person found to be driving under the influence of alcohol may be able to plead to this lesser offense.
-Likewise, individuals who are found to have been driving with other drugs in their system may be able to plead to a wet reckless.
+A wet reckless is a type of reckless driving charge, but it isn’t one you can get charged with at the time of your arrest.
+Under California Vehicle Code § 23103.5, a person found to be driving under the influence of alcohol may be able to plead to this lesser offense.

 Wet Reckless Penalties

 The penalties you face if convicted of a wet reckless offense include:

 - Between $145 and $1,000 in fines